xastherion/autopkg-recipes/README.md

 # autopkg-recipes
 autopkg-recipes
-for the moment, i am testing autopkg a i try some recipes from another god guys
+for the moment, i am testing autopkg a i trying some recipes from another good guys